jundalisay/superb/content/en/research/poincare/science/chapter-11.md

 year from now.
 Yet have I any right to say this?
 Who can tell if a gigantic mass of enormous velocity is not going to pass near the solar system and produce unfore- seen perturbations?
-Here again the only answer is: It isscience and hypothesis 208 very improbable.
+Here again the only answer is: It is very improbable.
 From this point of view all the sciences would only be unconscious applications of the calculus of probabilities.
 And if this calculus be condemned, then the whole of the sciences must also be condemned.

-I shall not dwell at length on scientific problems in which the in- tervention of the calculus of probabilities is more evident.
+I shall not dwell at length on scientific problems in which the intervention of the calculus of probabilities is more evident.
 In the forefront of these is the problem of interpolation, in which, knowing a certain number of values of a function, we try to discover the intermediary values.

-I may also mention the celebrated theory of errors of observation, to which I shall return later; the kinetic theory of gases, a well-known hypothesis wherein each gaseous molecule is supposed to describe an extremely complicated path, but in which, through the effect of great numbers, the mean phenomena which are all we observe obey the sim- ple laws of Mariotte and Gay-Lussac.
-All these theories are based upon the laws of great numbers, and the cal- culus of probabilities would evidently involve them in its ruin.
+I may also mention the celebrated theory of errors of observation, to which I shall return later;

+The kinetic theory of gases is a well-known hypothesis wherein each gaseous molecule is supposed to describe an extremely complicated path, but in which, through the effect of great numbers, the mean phenomena which are all we observe obey the sim- ple laws of Mariotte and Gay-Lussac.

+All these theories are based upon the laws of great numbers, and the calculus of probabilities would evidently involve them in its ruin.
 It is true that they have only a particular interest, and that, save as far as interpolation is concerned, they are sacrifices to which we might readily be resigned.

-But I have said above, it would not be these partial sacrifices that would be in question; it would be the legitimacy of the whole of science that would be challenged.
+But it would not be these partial sacrifices that would be in question; it would be the legitimacy of the whole of science that would be challenged.
 I quite seethe calculus of probabilities.
-209

 that it might be said: We do not know, and yet we must act.
 As for action, we have not time to devote ourselves to an inquiry that will suffice to dispel our ignorance.

 Besides, such an inquiry would demand unlimited time.

 We must therefore make up our minds without knowing.

 This must be often done whatever may happen, and we must follow the rules although we may have but little confidence in them.
 What I know is, not that such a thing is true, but that the best course for me is to act as if it were true.

-The calculus of probabilities, and there- fore science itself, would be no longer of any practical value.
+The calculus of probabilities, and therefore science itself, would be no longer of any practical value.

 Unfortunately the difficulty does not thus disappear.